Getting started

 Use the following steps to import the SDK from Maven:

-- In the project build.gradle file, add the JitPack repository.
+2. In the project build.gradle file, add Maven Central or Jitpack.

 allprojects {